A few words about heraldry and "Family Crests"

 6 "FAQs: Heraldry."
 College of Arms.
 N.p., n.d.
 Web.
 06 Aug.
 2015.

 7 "Office of the Chief Herald FAQs."
 Office of the Chief Herald.
 National Library of Ireland, n.d.
 Web.
 6 Aug.
-2015.
+2015 (the above link no longer responds but is archived).

 8 Burke, Bernard.
 The General Armory of England, Scotland, Ireland, and Wales: Comprising a Registry of Armorial Bearings from the Earliest to the Present Time.
 London: Harrison, 1884.
 345. Print.